IUPAC/WFChemCookbook/_sources/samples/PrepChemicalDataforSharing.md

-# How to: Preparing Chemical Data for FAIR Sharing - A Minimalist Approach
+# Preparing Chemical Data for FAIR Sharing - A Minimalist Approach

 ```{dropdown} About this how to
 - Author: [Ye Li](https://orcid.org/0000-0001-8361-6916)